suculent/fastlane-plugin-apprepo/README.md

 `fastlane-plugin-apprepo` can upload ipa files, app icons and manifest.json to your Enterprise iOS distribution site from the command line.

-You can vote for Android support as well, Michal.

 Get in contact with the developer on Twitter: [@igraczech](https://twitter.com/igraczech)

 -------